 The Ray Butcher Award

+This award is BSAVA’s ‘unsung hero’ award which is presented annually to recognise an individual who has made a significant contribution to animal welfare in the community.
 This award is in memory of Ray Butcher, President of the Association between 1993 – 1994, who sadly passed away in 2015.
-The award recognises an individual who has made a significant contribution to animal welfare in the community and takes the form of a cheque and President’s artwork.
+The award takes the form of a cheque and artwork.